57 S College St

 EDST 130 History of American Education

 An examination of the evolution in the purposes, structures, and methodologies of formal and informal education in the United States from the colonial period to the present with particular attention to how marginalized groups have been educated.
-The course situates educational history within the broader context of social, political, and economic developments in the U.S. and considers ways in which education has been used to meet societal goals.This course fulfills the DIV II social sciences distribution requirement and U.S. Diversity graduation requirement.
+The course situates educational history within the broader context of social, political, and economic developments in the U.S. and considers ways in which education has been used to meet societal goals.This course fulfills the Social Sciences (Division II) distribution requirement and U.S. Diversity graduation requirement.

 EDUC 354 Iss/Trends in Teach Soc St

 Permission of Instructor Required.